DFBDev/Streamliner_FE/README.md

 * `/handlers/submissionHandler.js`: Contains fetch function for executing post request and sending Student Information Form data as payload to the "/" endpoint.
 * `/handlers/smtpHandler`: Responsible for executing POST request to "/smtp" endpoint using fetch function.
 Pulls form data from SMTP Service Form and sends it as payload to said endpoint.

+## Releases
+* v1.0.0 - First release.
+Contains all necessary code for UI and sending data.
+* v1.0.1 - Changed status-code handlers from 200 to 204.
+Organized CSS alphabetically.

 ## Changing/Modifying
 **COMING SOON**